Pleco Fish Care Guide: Tank Size, Diet, Species Types & Lifespan

 What Is a Pleco?
 Types and Species You Should Know

 Not all plecos are the same fish — and picking the wrong species is the single biggest mistake new keepers make.
-The term "pleco" covers hundreds of species in the family Loricariidae, all native to South America.
-The fish sold as "common plecos" in most pet stores is typically Hypostomus plecostomus or a closely related look-alike [1].
+The term "pleco" covers hundreds of species in the family Loricariidae, all native to South American river systems.
+The fish sold as "common plecos" in most pet stores is typically Hypostomus plecostomus or a closely related look-alike.
+According to FishBase, the Loricariidae family contains over 900 described species — making it one of the most species-rich catfish families in the world [1].

 If you're setting up a community tank or working with limited space, the Bristlenose Pleco Care Guide: Diet, Breeding, and Tank Setup is the ideal starting point for choosing the right small species.